marta-nazzari/phthalates_rnaseq_atacseq/rnaseq_atacseq_analysis.md

 ```

 ## 3 - MaSigPro analysis
 Note: I have modified some maSigPro plotting functions to place the doses with the right lables (instead of time) on the x-axis annotation, and to plot clusters even with only one gene.
-Before running this code, redefine the functions at line 834.
+Before running this code, redefine the maSigPro functions at the bottom of this chunk.

 ``` r
  # MaSigPro